quixio/quix-streams/docs/features/data-frames.md

 # Support for Data Frames

+Quix Streams supports the [pandas DataFrame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe) format.

+When you [subscribe](../subscribe.md#pandas-dataframe-format) to a topic or [publish](../publish.md#pandas-dataframe-format) data to a topic, you can choose to use this format.

-Quix Streams supports [pandas DataFrame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe) for [subscribing](../subscribe.md#pandas-dataframe-format) and [publishing](../publish.md#pandas-dataframe-format) to topics.
-The library still uses the common [TimeseriesData](../subscribe.md#timeseriesdata-format) internally, but handles the conversion seamlessly for you.
+The client library uses the common [`TimeseriesData`](../subscribe.md#timeseriesdata-format) format internally, but handles the conversion to pandas data frame format for you.

-For example, the following [TimeseriesData](../subscribe.md#timeseriesdata-format):
+For example, the following [`TimeseriesData`](../subscribe.md#timeseriesdata-format) data:

 | Timestamp | CarId (tag) | Speed | Gear |
 | --------- | ----------- | ----- | ---- |